majsylw/SecondVoice/content/authors/orange/_index.md

 ---
 # Display name
-title:  Orange Poland
+title:  Orange Polska

 # Is this the primary user of the site?
 superuser: false

 authors:
-- Name:  Orange Poland
+- Name:  Orange Polska

 # Role/position
-role:
+role:  Orange Polska

 # Short bio (displayed in user profile at end of posts)
 bio: